tytot/tytot/README.md

 </div>

 ## :mortar_board: Daily Trivia!
-*Updated 1/6/2025 at 12:00 AM*
+*Updated 1/7/2025 at 12:00 AM*
-### What is the proper nautical use of an anchor?
+### In Mister Rogers' theme song, what does he ask you to be?
 <details>
 <summary>
-to catch large fish
+his cook
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-to calculate water depth
+his student
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-to hold a ship in place
+his neighbor
 </summary>

 :heavy_check_mark: *Correct!*
 </details>
 <details>
 <summary>
-to damage other boats
+all you can be
 </summary>

 :x: *Wrong...*